CGNonofr/javascript-codegolf/statement.md

 result = sum;
 ```

-can be shortened using :
+can be replaced by :
 ```javascript
 result = splitted.map(function(str) {
 	return parseInt(str);